Health Promotion Mission

 - Support lifelong growth of self and others utilizing communication and advocacy as it relates to a holistic approach to the dimensions of health.

 The health promotion program concentration in kinesiology provides students with an understanding of a wide range of health topics including public health principals; community health issues; risk factors and prevention; behavior-change theory and application; health promotion program assessment, design, implementation, and evaluation.
 The health promotion program educates students to utilize an ecological framework to approach the determinants of health holistically.

 Students may wish to begin their career, continue their education, and/or become a certified health education specialist (CHES) after graduating from the health promotion program.
 No matter the goal, students will be prepared to address emerging individual and public health challenges.

 Written in the Department of Kinesiology's 5-year action plan was the goal of moving the health promotion concentration to a Bachelor's Degree.
-All university committees were made aware of this goal when the concentration was approved.
-The Department is in the beginning stages of developing the concentration as a Bachelor's of Public Health.
+We are currently moving forward with this and are awaiting approval from the University at this time.
+The proposed new degree will be a B.S. in Public Health Promotion.
 This will allow the department to comply with the California State University Executive Order 1071.

 - Watch this video on various jobs described by individuals working in the field